wlsong/PyLipID/docs/index.rst

 The :doc:`tutorial` is the place to go to learn how to use the PyLipID.
 The :doc:`api/index` provides API-level documentation.

+A no-brainer script is available at :doc:`mics` to run PyLipID with all the analysis.

 License
 =======